JoeyRussoniello/frosts/docs/api_reference/other_functions.md

 - Exporting gives you full control over format, structure, and target.
 - Everything integrates seamlessly with ExcelScript, Power Automate, and the broader JavaScript ecosystem.

-Now that you’ve mastered data input, you're ready to start processing data in the [DataFrame object](dataframe_index.md)!
+Now that you’ve mastered data input, you're ready to start really processing data in the [DataFrame object](dataframe_index.md)!

 [Return to API Reference](/frosts)